apache/linkis-website/faq/main.md

 ![code-fix-01.png](/Images/tuning-and-troubleshooting/code-fix-01.png)

 #### Q22.
-When pythonspark is scheduled to execute, it reports TypeError: an integer is required (got type bytes) (executed separately from the command to pull up the engine), the details are as follows:
+When pythonspark is scheduled to execute, it reports TypeError: an integer is required (got type bytes) (executed separately from the command to pull up the engine), the details are as follows

 ![shell-error-04.png](/Images/tuning-and-troubleshooting/shell-error-04.png)